Cold Calling Training | Skills + Practice = Success

 However, using the consultative approach, the sales rep needs to listen to the customer needs and provide meaningful solutions, meaning your new customer can come back time and time again for your product or services.

-It has become increasingly popular in recent years as sales reps and sales managers managers have realised that traditional sales techniques have become less effective, because buyers have become wary of sales pitches.
-Instead of being sold a product, people prefer their salespeople to take a genuine interest in them as a person and their business.
+It has become increasingly popular in recent years as sales professionals and sales managers managers have realised that traditional sales techniques have become less effective, because buyers have become wary of sales pitches.
+Instead of being sold a product, people prefer sales professionals to take a genuine interest in them as a person and their business.

 • Direct route to market